holochain/holochain-proto/README.md

     hc init "Fred Flinstone" <fred@flintsone.com>

-You can use an existing group configuration like this where SOURCE is a local file path or URI for retrieving existing DNA for a group's holochain.:
+You can use a pre-existing holochain configuration by replacing SOURCE with a local file path for loading existing DNA for a group's holochain.:

     hc gen chain <SOURCE>

-You can generate your private and public keys for signing your local chain with:

-    hc keys

-If you are a developer and want to build your own group configuration for a holochain you can set up the initial scaffolding and files with:
+If you are a developer and want to build your own group configuration, data schemas, and validation rules for a holochain you can set up the initial scaffolding and files with:

     hc gen dev